Kudafari: History

-It is said that the first inhabitants of Kudafari were Black African slaves that were brought to the Maldives.
+The first inhabitants of Kudafari were Black African slaves that were brought to the Maldives by Sultan Hassan III (infamously known as Hadi Hassan Rasgefaanu).
 Slaves were mostly brought during that period for work such as shipbuilding and toddy tapping.
-They were housed in the Galolhu district of Malé in a place known as Baburun Koshi.
-They were freed in Malé and subsequently settled in this Island and AA.Feridhoo.
-According to late historian Lutfi writing in Faiythoora, he says the Africans in Feridhoo were an offshoot of the slaves sent to Kudafari from Malé after Sultan Hadhi Hassan got angry at them.
-This was in the 15th century.
+They were housed in the Galolhu district of Malé at a place known as Baburun Koshi.
+They were freed in Malé and subsequently settled in Kudafari after the Sultan freed them and allowed them to settle in an island of their choosing.
+According to the late historian Lutfi writing in Faiythoora, the Africans in Kudafari were brought in the 14th century from the slave markets of Makkah.
+The origin of these slaves are speculated to be either modern day Tanzania or Djibouti, although an exact country remains unknown.
 The last slave transaction in Maldives happened during the 1830s as the Arab Slave Trade lasted longer than its Trans Atlantic counterpart.
-The islanders living today are descendants of these people, some even inter marrying local women from nearby islands.
+The islanders living today are descendants of these people, with most of them having distinct african features and usually being taller in stature than average Maldivians.
+Some even inter-married local women from nearby islands.
+Slaves settled peacefully in Maldives and usually married into the then lower caste of Maldivian society.
 N.Kudafari and AA.Feridhoo are two known communities of African descent in Maldives.
 Similar communities exist in neighbouring Sri Lanka and India.

 Geography

 The island is 188.87 km north of the country's capital, Malé.
 Kudafari's land is flat.
-The highest point on the island is 15 m above sea level.
+The highest point on the island is 15 m above the sea level.
 0.5 km from north to south and 0.7 km from east to west.